abhishekk2305/deel-contractor-risk-checker/docs/FSD.md

 PDF report generation (Deel-branded)

-Admin CMS for rules with version history
+Admin CMS for rules with version history:
+ Risk/compliance rules originate from public sources (e.g., OpenSanctions, government/jurisdictional summaries) and internal legal review.
+Each rule in the Admin CMS includes a source_url and effective_from field.
+Rules are versioned, with a full audit trail and diffs for transparency.
+Weekly/monthly reviews ensure they remain policy-backed and auditable.

 Analytics dashboard (searches, PDF downloads, conversions)